 A keen chamber musician and concerto performer Harry collaborates regularly with instrumentalists in a wide-ranging variety of ensembles.
 In 2017 he founded the Harry & Alisa Recital duo with his wife, the Cellist Alisa Liubarskaya.
 They have since performed a series of concerts in the UK, Greece, Valetta, Paris & Rome.

-Their first recording as a duo, an all Brahms CD, will be released in December 2018.
+Their first recording as a duo, Schubert, Brahms & Schnittke Sonatas, will be released in October 2019.

 With thanks to the following trusts & organizations for their support: